Mihailorama/filings-workspace/README.md

 CLIENT_SECRET=secret
 ```

-And pass it to `yarn start` as as follows:
+And pass it to `yarn start` as follows:

 ```bash
 env `cat .env` yarn start